 Picking a college major is one of the toughest decisions you’ll make in your young adult life.
 Think about it: how many people do you know who spent tens of thousands of dollars to get a degree and then couldn’t find a job?
 Probably a lot.

 One of the guys I used to work with always joked that his daughter-in-law paid $50,000 to get a degree in basket weaving.
 You don’t want to end up in the same boat.
 You want to pick a career that you enjoy but that will also provide you enough money to live on (something like an MSc in financial accounting for all my finance lovers).

 When it comes to picking your major, there are a lot of things you should be thinking about.

 What Do You Enjoy?

-You’re paying a lot of money to get and education so you need to make that education work for you.
+You’re paying a lot of money to get an education so you need to make that education work for you.

 Think of things that you’re passionate about.
 What kind of job could you do every single day of your life without making you miserable?

-While you don’t have to love your career you need to at least mildly enjoy it.
-After all you’re going to spend around 30 percent of your life working!
+While you don’t have to love your career, you need to at least mildly enjoy it.
+After all, you’re going to spend around 30% of your life working!